AllenRodger22/A-Frog-Startup-Company---public-designs/Game List/Hand Free/game_rules.md

 - The player with the highest card value wins the round and collects all of the cards that have been played.
 - If two or more players tie for the highest card value, the cards are splitted to them.
 - The game ends when one player has no cards left, and that player is the winner.
+- In the event of a tie, the player with the highest-ranked card should chekc your suit and the following is a rank of the most powerful suit: Spade>Heart>Club>Diamond which Spade will win all ties, making the Ace of Spades the most valuable card and K Diamond the worst one.